 To generate pull through sales from builders and contractors, you need to reduce their risk of using your product.
 It’s human nature to keep doing the same thing you’ve always done, and continue using the same product or material you’ve always used.

 One strategy to help builders understand how to use your products is to house product installation videos on your website that cover installation topics such as “How To Install X Product,” “Mistakes to Avoid When Installing X Product,” “How to Demonstrate X Product During Your Final Client Walkthrough.”
-Then be sure to implement awareness campaigns to ensure builders and contractors know about these resources they will have.
+Then be sure to implement awareness campaigns and proper partner onboarding to ensure builders and contractors know about these resources they will have.